Oliver-Leete/Configs/README.md

-I've also got it set up with sub-layout, so I can have tabs on the main layout for those D&D games (keep character sheets that won't appear at the same time in a tab group to save a bit of space), but it also works nicely when changing screens.
+I've also got it set up with sub-layout, so I can have tabs on the main layout for those D&D games (keep character sheets that won't appear at the same time in a tab group to save a bit of space).
+It also works nicely when changing to a lower resolution screen (see above).

 I love this layout so much that not only is it basically all I use, but I also use it twice.
 In that I have two different layouts defined that use the notebook layout just with different default settings.

+### Layout Bar Avoidance

+Inspired by a Reddit post, I have made a little function that does some hardcoded checks for the location of window columns, and extends them if they don't interfere with the XMobar.
+I've added this to my Notebook and Four column layout.
+Basically, I have the xmobar take up the centre third of the top of the screen, on those layouts there are checks to see if a column is in the centre third of the screen horizontally.
+If not, it will extend the column hight by the height of my XMobar, it's only a little bit of screen space that I gain back, but it's still nice.

 ### Toggleable layouts